 \fig{spacetime}{A spatiotemporally chaotic trajectory visualized as a spacetime plot where the amplitude of $u(x,t)$ is color coded.
 The colorbar shown on the right applies to all space-time plots of this paper.}

 In one space dimension, the Kuramoto--Sivashinksy\cite{kuramoto1978diffusioninduced,sivashinsky1977nonlinear} equation reads \eq{KS}{ u_t = - u_{xx} - u_{xxxx} - \frac{1}{2} (u^2)_x } where the subscripts $_t$ and $_x$ denote the partial derivatives with respect to time and space, respectively; and the real-valued scalar field $u(x,t)$ satisfies the periodic boundary condition $u(x, t) = u(x + L, t)$.
-The domain length $L$ is the sole control parameter of the system and when it is sufficiently large, the Kuramoto--Sivashinsky system exhibits chaos \cite{pumir1983on,nicolaenko1985some}. \eqref{KS} can be simulated by computing the truncated discrete Fourier expansion $u(x) = \sum_{k = -K}^{K} v_k e^{- i q_k x}$, where $q_k = 2 \pi k / L$, and integrating the set of ordinary differential equations (ODEs) \eq{FKS}{ \dot{v}_k = (q_k^2 - q_k^4) v_k - \frac{i q_k}{2} \sum_{m =-K}^{K} v_m v_{k - m} \,, } which is obtained by substituting $u(x)$ with its Fourier series in \eqref{KS}.
-Noting that $k=0$ mode is decoupled from the rest in \eqref{FKS} (Galilean invariance), one can set it to $0$ without loss of generality to obtain a $d=2K$-dimensional dynamical system defined by the nonlinear ODEs \eqref{FKS}.
-For the numerical integration of \eqref{FKS} I utilized the general purpose integrator \texttt{odeint} of \texttt{scipy.integrate} \cite{virtanen2020scipy} evaluating the nonlinear term pseudospectrally \cite{canuto2007spectral} using $\sum_{m =-K}^{K} v_m v_{k - m} = \oF\{u^2\}$, where $\oF$ denotes the the discrete Fourier transformation.
-I chose $L=22.0$ and truncated the Fourier expansion at $N=15$ following Cvitanovi\'c et al. \cite{cvitanovic2010on}, who reported chaotic dynamics and (relative) periodic orbits at these parameters.
+The domain length $L$ is the sole control parameter of the system and when it is sufficiently large, the Kuramoto--Sivashinsky system exhibits chaos \cite{pumir1983on,nicolaenko1985some}. \eqref{KS} can be simulated by computing the truncated discrete Fourier expansion $u(x) = \sum_{k = -K}^{K} v_k e^{i q_k x}$, where $q_k = 2 \pi k / L$, and integrating the set of ordinary differential equations (ODEs) \eq{FKS}{ \dot{v}_k = (q_k^2 - q_k^4) v_k - \frac{i q_k}{2} \sum_{m =-K}^{K} v_m v_{k - m} \,, } which is obtained by substituting $u(x)$ with its Fourier series in \eqref{KS}.
+Noting that $k=0$ mode is decoupled from the rest in \eqref{FKS} (Galilean invariance), one can set it to $0$ without loss of generality to obtain a $2K$-dimensional dynamical system defined by the nonlinear ODEs \eqref{FKS}.
+Since $v_k = v^*_{-k}$ due to real-valuedness of $u(x,t)$, the number of independent degrees of freedom of this system is also $d=2K$.
+For the numerical integration of \eqref{FKS}, I utilized the general purpose integrator \texttt{odeint} of \texttt{scipy.integrate} \cite{virtanen2020scipy} evaluating the nonlinear term pseudospectrally \cite{canuto2007spectral} using $\sum_{m =-K}^{K} v_m v_{k - m} = \oF\{u^2\}$, where $\oF$ denotes the discrete Fourier transformation.
+I chose $L=22.0$ and truncated the Fourier expansion at $K=15$ following Cvitanovi\'c et al. \cite{cvitanovic2010on}, who reported chaotic dynamics and (relative) periodic orbits at these parameters.
 In all results presented in the following, the simulated trajectories are sampled at time steps of $\de t = 0.01$.
 As an example, \figref{spacetime}{} shows a spacetime plot of $u(x,t)$ simulated starting from a random initial condition on the system's attractor.